Theft Crimes Lawyer in San Diego

-I am Vista theft attorney Peter M. Liss.
-I understand that people who have been accused of taking something that does not belong to them may be in a wide variety of life situations.
-That’s why I make it a point to hear my clients stories as soon as they sit down to discuss the case during our first consultation.
-I know some people are wrongly accused, some people have been victimized by illegal search and seizure or other rights violations, and some people steal because they are in a desperate financial situation and don’t know what else to do.
+I am Vista and San Diego theft attorney Peter M. Liss.
+I understand that people accused of taking something that does not belong to them may be in a wide variety of life situations.
+That’s why I make it a point to hear my clients’ stories as soon as they sit down to discuss the case during our first consultation.
+I know some people are wrongly accused, some are victims of illegal search and seizure or other rights violations, and some steal because they are in a desperate financial situation.
 Once we’ve discussed your unique circumstances, I can work with you to determine the best course of action for your situation, whether that means fighting the charges, negotiating a plea bargain or seeking alternative sentencing such as a diversion program.

 I have defended hundreds of individuals just like you who have been arrested and charged with theft offenses ranging from petty theft to robbery.
-I have over 35 years of experience fighting these types of charges and guarantee all of my clients will receive top quality representation for a reasonable fee.
+I have over 35 years of experience fighting these charges and guarantee that all my clients receive top-quality representation at affordable rates.

 About Theft Crimes in California

 Theft is one of the most common crimes, not just in San Diego or California, but worldwide.
 But not all forms of theft are the same.
 After all, shoplifting a package of diapers is nowhere near the same as carjacking someone driving a Lamborghini.
 There are many ways theft crimes may be charged in California, some with minor penalties, others that could even result in life imprisonment under the state’s three strikes law.
 In almost all theft cases, the convict must pay restitution to the victim.

 Below are some of the most common types of theft in California, but if you have any questions about what specific charges may apply to your case, it’s best to speak with your theft crime defense lawyer.